Introduction

 In this lab, you will learn the basics of ethical hacking using Kali Linux to explore password attack techniques with Hydra, a powerful tool for brute-force attacks.
 The focus is on understanding how such attacks work and why strong passwords and secure system configurations are essential.
 You will simulate attacks on SSH credentials and web logins within a controlled LabEx VM environment, ensuring a safe and legal space for practice.
 Through step-by-step guidance, you will create wordlists, execute brute-force attacks, and log results for analysis.
 All tasks are performed in a Kali Linux container, which is automatically set up for you, making this lab accessible even for complete beginners.

-Setting Up the Kali Linux Environment and Installing Hydra
+Setting Up the Environment and Installing Hydra

-In this first step, you will set up your working environment inside a Kali Linux container and install Hydra, the tool used for password attacks.
-This lab is designed for beginners, so every detail is explained to ensure you can follow along easily.
+In this first step, you will prepare your working environment inside a Kali Linux container and install Hydra, the tool for our password attacks.
+When you open the terminal, you are automatically placed inside the Kali Linux container's shell, so no manual setup is needed.

 cat /etc/os-release